dagron78/Metis_AI_RAG/TASK.md

   - [x] Add proper error handling and logging for memory operations
   - [x] Update type hints to make the expected types clearer
   - [x] Add unit tests to verify the fixes

+- [x] **Fix Session Management and ID Lifecycle Issues**
+  - [x] Remove manual session closing in `memory_buffer.py` that causes `IllegalStateChangeError`
+  - [x] Implement proper error handling for session operations with try/except/finally blocks
+  - [x] Ensure sessions are automatically closed when the generator is closed
+  - [x] Fix double yield issue in `app/db/session.py` get_session function

+- [x] **Fix Conversation ID Persistence Timing**
+  - [x] Add validation to ensure the conversation ID is properly handled throughout the system
+  - [x] Ensure memory operations use the same conversation ID that exists in the database
+  - [x] Modify the RAG engine to always respect the conversation ID passed from the API
+  - [x] Remove code that generates a new conversation ID in the RAG engine

+- [x] **Fix User ID Format Inconsistency**
+  - [x] Ensure all user IDs are valid UUIDs throughout the system
+  - [x] Generate proper UUIDs for anonymous users instead of string-based session IDs
+  - [x] Add proper validation and conversion of user IDs to ensure database compatibility
+  - [x] Implement deterministic UUID generation for cases where conversion fails

+- [x] **Implement Memory Usage Optimization**
+  - [x] Add memory cleanup after query processing to reduce memory usage
+  - [x] Implement garbage collection to free up memory
+  - [x] Clear cached data and large temporary variables
+  - [x] Prevent high memory usage (99.5%) that causes task throttling

 - [ ] **Add Diagnostics and Testing**
   - [ ] Implement memory diagnostics endpoint